FletcherS7/FRC-Driver-Station-Connectivity-Script/README.md

 The script has pauses in it so the FTA/FTAA can read the output and check for errors, this is also so the script can be closed if the last function fixes the connection problems to the field

 ### Disable Windows Firewall
-Disables all three Windows Firewall's (Public, Private, Domain).
+Disables all three Windows Firewalls (Public, Private, Domain).

 ### Enable Firewall rules to allow comms to the field network
 Firewall rules are created for the NI mDNS Responder and all the ports listed in the FMS White paper, Season Manual, and FTAA/CSA Troubleshooting.
 This is done in case the computer has other firewall software.